-- Ensure that clothes have been picked up from the dry cleaners.
+- Ensure that clothes and military uniforms have been picked up from the dry cleaners.

 - Check that prescription refills have been ordered and delivered or picked up.

 - Empty your gym locker or any other place that you may have stored your things.

 - Find creative meal ideas that help empty your pantry shelves, such as breakfast for dinner, finger foods, or buffet-style meals.